12ilya21/ClubGearHubWebsite/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-classes: wide
 ---

-# Welcome to ClubGearHub Website!
+## Welcome to ClubGearHub Website!

 ClubGearHub optimizes equipment management for clubs, ensuring efficient use and resources for club activities by systematically managing and tracking equipment.